 - How to groom a dog at home

-While these pages might also include products, their primary purpose is to provide more content and authority for your site to help with organic SEO (search engine optimization) and build up readership.
+While these pages might also include product recommendations for people and improve their experience, their primary purpose is to provide more content and authority to help with organic SEO (search engine optimization) and build up a readership.

-Some other areas you can continue to grow your site:
+Some other areas you can continue to grow:

-- Perform regular quality assurance (QA) on all the links to make sure they link to current/in stock products
+- Perform regular quality assurance (QA) on all the links to make sure they link to current/in-stock products for the best experience

-- Add a newsletter sign up option to your site
+- Add a newsletter email address sign up option

 7. Measure What’s Working!

-- See which links on which pages are driving the most clicks and conversions—create more content for that.
-For example, if most people coming to my dog site buy dog coats, I might broaden that and create different pages with more options, like:
+- See which links on which pages are driving the most clicks and highest conversion rates—create more content for that.
+For example, if most people coming to my dog website buy dog coats, I might broaden that idea and create different pages with more options, like: